nourdine/pubsub-es6/README.md

 ## PubSub

-This is a standard (classic, good old) publisher/subscriber utility that will let you decouple your applications.
+This is a standard (classic, good old) publisher/subscriber utility that will let you enforce and increment heavy decoupling in your applications.

 ### Get an instance